How to scale self-hosted Prefect

 * **Multiple API server instances** - Handle UI and API requests

-* **Background services** - Runs the scheduler, automation triggers, and other loop services
+* **Background services** - Runs the scheduler, automation triggers, and other loop services.
+Can be scaled horizontally by running multiple instances coordinated through Redis

 * **[PostgreSQL](https://www.postgresql.org/) database** - Stores all persistent data and synchronizes state across servers